privacy-scaling-explorations/zk-kit/CONTRIBUTING.md

 7. Push to your fork and submit a pull request on our `main` branch.
 Please provide us with some explanation of why you made the changes you made.
 For new features make sure to explain a standard use case to us.

+> [!NOTE]
+> When a new package is created or a new feature is added to the repository, the contributor will be added to the `.github/CODEOWNERS` file to review and approve any future changes to their code.

 ## CI (Github Actions) Tests

 We use GitHub Actions to test each PR before it is merged.